-As always, if you have questions about what clutch is right for you and your particular truck, send us an e-mail or give us a call and we would be more than happy to steer you in the right direction.
+As always, if you have questions about what clutch is right for you and your particular truck, send an e-mail to [email protected] or give us a call and we would be more than happy to steer you in the right direction.

 NOTE: Specifically regarding 1999-2000.5 model years, please verify your flywheel and input shaft size before you order a clutch for your NV5600, as some of these came with an 1-1/4" shaft and 12-1/4" flywheel, just as the NV4500 transmissions had.

 For a complete clutch kit, please select